Topic module

 Guardrail: Pause and identify the controlling Texas rule or form boundary before you choose.

-Confusing a disclosure form with an addendum.
+Confusing an amendment with an addendum.

 Guardrail: Name the rule trigger in one sentence before you evaluate the choices.